LukeGrahamLandry/franca/devlog.md

 - finding some leaks with DebugAlloc
   - default_build_options. make a copy in init_self_hosted so it doesn't have to stay live.
   - QbeModule.(libraries, macho_function_starts)
-  - walk_directory wasn't calling closedir out of fear you'd early return?
+  - collect_directory_ordered wasn't calling closedir out of fear you'd early return?
   - relatedly the LocationResolverNode in compile_cached should get popped but still needs to leak
   - STDLIB_PATH
 - implemented DebugAlloc